Urban Energy Transition

 Solar and smart cities

-Refurbishing suburbs to regenerate cities: energy, architecture and technology for Housing
+Refurbishing suburbs to regenerate cities: energy, architecture and technology for housing

-The energy precinct
+The renewable energy precinct

-Learning from Fairwater Living Laboratory –towards a precinct based approach for decarbonization and regeneration
+Learning from Fairwater Living Laboratory – towards a precinct-based approach for decarbonization and regeneration

-City after petroleum
+Cities after petroleum

-EV propagation
+EV infrastructure propagation

-Electric Vehicle Adoption: a review of the quality of infrastructure in Kenya
+Electric vehicle adoption: a review of the quality of infrastructure in Kenya

 Towards autonomous islands